AndreaGonzato/demo_DB_connection_Officina/README.md

 # Officina
-A set of Java class to interact to a local database officina
+A set of Java class to interact to a local database called "officina"